theCreedo/ericjmlee-next/posts/well-read-faith.md

 ---
-title: "Well-Read Faith"
+title: Well-Read Faith
 original_link: 'https://thecreedo.medium.com/well-read-faith-6358e5804836'
 date: '2018-12-04'
 image_link: 'https://miro.medium.com/max/1400/1*lQ9-Gbeo9iIUWomI8AOIzg.jpeg'
-image_alt: 'lone man standing out in a wheat field plain holding a book'
+image_alt: lone man standing out in a wheat field plain holding a book
 reading_time: 5
+description: >-
-description: "If anyone is able to turn people’s desires towards Him through reading the words of faith by others, it can only be Him"
+  If anyone is able to turn people’s desires towards Him through reading the words of faith by others, it can only be Him
+topics:
+  - faith
+  - relationships
 ---
 Today was the kickoff for our church’s year-old missional initiative: the book club.